 Program Starts Annually in September

 The Fourth Rotation focuses on the professional development of our students.
-They receive instruction on restaurant accounting, marketing and personnel management.
+They receive instruction on restaurant accounting, marketing, and personnel management.

 Our one-year Professional Culinary Program prepares students to embark on a culinary voyage with the right tools in their possession.
 The versatile nature of our curriculum and low student-to-teacher ratio help create a learning environment that exceeds the needs of a broad range of individuals.
-After graduation, the SFCA will be an ally and resource for our alumni as they follow their culinary calling.
+After graduation, the SFCA will be an ally and resource for our alumni as they follow their culinary callings.